FerretDB/FerretDB/website/blog/2024-09-04-easily-deploy-managed-ferretdb-elestio.md

 - [Elestio account](https://elest.io/)
 - `mongosh`

-## How to deploy FerretDB on Elastio
+## How to deploy FerretDB on Elestio

 FerretDB is an open source document database alternative to MongoDB with Postgres as a backend.
 To start creating a FerretDB service on Elestio, [simply follow this link](https://elest.io/open-source/ferretdb).